 A moving coil microphone with a diaphragm inside a magnetic field that vibrates to incoming audio levels.
 This generates a varying current in the coil.
 They do not require a power source.

 Electronic News Gathering.
 Describes the process of remotely gathering news.

 An Ethernet connection passed over a fibre Optic Cable.

 An audio input and an audio output, each featuring two wires and an earth for a balanced connection.

 Once a line up level is set, headroom refers to the amount of level the input can take before the output clips.
 This is a critical area in commentary as sports commentators scream and shout into their microphones.
-Glensound work very hard to ensure the output level is clean and distortion free, and any headroom level less than 32dB cannot really be considered a proper commentary unit.
+Glensound works very hard to ensure the output level is clean and distortion free, and any headroom level less than 32dB cannot really be considered a proper commentary unit.

 Jack Socket – A Gauge and B Gauge

 The standard headphone connection available as a 3.5mm or a 6.35mm socket.
 Normal 6.35mm jacks are ‘A’ gauge.
 ‘B’ gauge is a slightly larger size and is used by some parts of the BBC.
 Glensound devices will operate with A or B gauge 6.35mm jacks, however, once a ‘B’ gauge jack has been inserted into the socket, an A gauge jack can no longer be used.

 An abbreviation for International Broadcast Centre.
 Major sports events will set up an IBC as a central hub of technical resources, and is the main location for links to external sources.